-- A crane with add-on equipment can differ from the operations described in this section. - For this reason, study the operating instructions for any add-on equipment carefully.
+A crane with interchangeable equipment and/or optional crane components can differ from the operations described in this section.
+For this reason, study the operating instructions for any interchangeable equipment and/or optional crane components carefully.

 - With remote controlled cranes, stay in a safety area while the boom system is moving. - We recommend that you do these operations slowly or use the option for reduced speed.